JC

 9. Attend Mediation or Hearings (if necessary): If disputes arise regarding your claim, you may be required to attend mediation or a formal hearing before an administrative law judge at the State Board of Workers’ Compensation.

-Injured workers have the right to hire an attorney to help them navigate the workers’ compensation process, especially if they encounter difficulties in obtaining benefits.
+Injured workers have the right to hire a Savannah attorney to help them navigate the workers’ compensation process, especially if they encounter difficulties in obtaining benefits.

 Choose Jamie Casino Injury Attorneys For Your Workers’ Comp Claim